 ~ Set out all the toppings and let everyone choose what they like best.

 Lentils are a fantastic substitute for ground meat.
 They’re high in protein and fiber, yet low in fat.
 They also boast high amounts of iron, folate, potassium and more!

-Try them instead of beef in my Vegan Sloppy Joes, Pasta Bolognese, and Cottage Pie.
+Try them instead of beef in my Vegan Sloppy Joes, Pasta Bolognese, and Vegan Shepherd’s Pie.